-North Dakota’s GOP-led Legislature mulls more abortion bills
+North Dakota’s GOP-led Legislature mulls abortion bills

 BISMARCK, N.D.
-(AP) — North Dakota’s Republican-led Legislature is considering abortion restrictions for the first time in six years despite critics saying the state is setting itself up for another round of expensive legal fights.
+(AP) — North Dakota’s Republican-led Legislature reopened the abortion debate Monday following a six-year pause despite critics saying the state is setting itself up for another round of expensive legal fights over legislation they describe as misleading and unconstitutional.

-In standing-room-only hearings on Monday, a House committee took testimony on a bill that would ban a commonly used second-trimester abortion procedure.
+In back-to-back, standing-room-only hearings, a House committee took testimony on legislation that would ban a commonly used second-trimester abortion procedure.
+Another bill would require abortion providers to inform women undergoing drug-induced abortions that if they changed their minds, they could still have a live birth — a claim critics argue isn’t supported by medical evidence.

-Opponents call the procedure “barbaric,” but abortion-rights groups say banning the dilation and evacuation method of abortion is unconstitutional because it interferes with private medical decisions.
+Similar fights are expected in several states over abortion rights this year.
+But in North Dakota, home to only one abortion clinic, the legislation marks a return to the debate for the oil-rich state, which had the money to defend some of the nation’s strictest abortion laws in 2013 when other conservative states didn’t.
+One of those laws sought to ban abortions when a fetal heartbeat could be detected, but it was later ruled unconstitutional.

-Another bill would require abortion providers to inform women undergoing drug-induced abortions that if they changed their minds, they could still have a live birth — a claim abortion-rights groups say isn’t supported by any medical evidence.
+Republican Rep. Daniel Johnston, sponsor of the so-called abortion “reversal” bill, told the committee the measure does not hamper access to abortion services and ensures that abortion providers make “all information available” on the procedure.
+He said: “Women have a right to know that they can choose to change their mind.”

 Most Read Nation & World Stories